 In the spring term 2017, Sciolino taught as a Ferris Professor of Journalism at Princeton University’s Council of the Humanities, a post she held in the fall of 2010.
 She is a member of the Advisory Council of Princeton’s French and Italian Departments.

 Her first book, The Outlaw State: Saddam Hussein’s Quest for Power and the Gulf Crisis, was published by John Wiley & Sons in 1991 and was a Book-of-the-Month Club selection.

-Sciolino began her journalism career as a researcher at Newsweek Magazine in New York, later becoming national correspondent in Chicago, foreign correspondent in Paris, bureau chief in Rome and roving international correspondent.
+Sciolino began her journalism career as a researcher at Newsweek Magazine in New York, later becoming national correspondent in Chicago, foreign correspondent in Paris, bureau chief in Rome, and roving international correspondent.
 Sciolino was the Edward R. Murrow Press Fellow at the Council on Foreign Relations in 1982-1983, the first woman to receive that honor.

-She joined The New York Times in 1984, where she held a number of posts, including United Nations’ bureau chief, Central Intelligence Agency correspondent, culture correspondent and chief diplomatic correspondent – the first woman to hold that post – and Paris Bureau Chief.
+She joined The New York Times in 1984, where she held several posts, including United Nations’ bureau chief, Central Intelligence Agency correspondent, culture correspondent, chief diplomatic correspondent (the first woman to hold that post), and Paris Bureau Chief.
 She also served as The New York Times’ European investigative correspondent with responsibility for coverage of terrorism in Europe and Iran’s nuclear program.

 For the 2010-2011 academic year, Sciolino was a Visiting Scholar at the Arthur L. Carter Journalism Institute at New York University.
 In the spring of 2014, she was a writing fellow at the Civitella Ranieri Foundation in Umbertide, Italy.